EXPO YELLO 2026 Tour de France

 Riding the 2026 Tour with Derek Gee-West, Mads Pedersen, Quinn Simmons, Mattias Skjelmose, Toms Skujiņš, Mathias Vacek, Carlos Verona — see the full Lidl-Trek team page.

-Portrait: AI paper-collage render (gpt-image-2).
+Portrait: AI editorial render (gpt-image-2).
 A fan project — not affiliated with the Tour de France or A.S.O.